Random curves on surfaces induced from the Laplacian determinant: Scaling limits for graphs on surfaces

 This quantity represents the change in potential from $c$ to $d$ when one unit of current enters at $a$ and exits at $b$.
 As a function $F(c)$ of $c$, this is the unique harmonic function with appropriate logarithmic singularities at $a$ and $b$, and which is zero at~$d$.
 In particular the level curves of $F$ are equipotentials and, taking equipotentials near $a$ and $b$ (which are close to circles), one can thus compute the resistance between a small circle around $a$ and a small circle around $b$.
 In this way, using convergence of the transfer impedance, one can show that the main notions of potential theory including the Poisson kernel, Cauchy kernel, holomorphic functions, {\it etc.}\! all behave well under conformal approximation.

-As an example of a conformally approximating sequence, we can pull back a fine square grid in $\C$ under a conformal map from a domain in $\C$ to $\Sigma$.
-More generally the (almost-)equally-spaced real and imaginary curves of a quadratic differential $\phi(z)dz^2$ on $\Sigma$ naturally give a graph structure on $\Sigma$ which is (almost-)conformally equivalent to a square grid graph except for conical singularities (with angles multiples of $2\pi$) at the zeros of $\phi$.
+As an example of a conformally approximating sequence, standard arguments show that the square grid in $\C$, scaled by $\eps$, conformally approximates any planar domain in $\C$ as $\eps\to0$.
+Thus for a simply connected domain in $\Sigma$ we can pull back a fine square grid in $\C$ under a conformal map from a domain in $\C$ to $\Sigma$.
+More generally the (almost-)equally-spaced real and imaginary curves of a holomorphic quadratic differential $\phi(z)dz^2$ on $\Sigma$ give a graph structure on $\Sigma$, with unit conductances, conformally approximating the surface.
+Other examples from Poisson point processes are given in \cite{GK}.